 A: DUI penalties in Florida vary depending on how many times you have previously committed a DUI.
 Most DUIs come with a certain amount of jail time, fines, and the suspension of your driver’s license for a period of time.
 Aggravated first-time DUIs and any DUI after the first one also require the driver to place an Ignition Interlock Device (IID) on their vehicle to maintain their driving privileges.

-A: In many instances, a criminal defense attorney can reduce a DUI charge.
+A: In many instances, a criminal defense lawyer can reduce a DUI charge.
 It is possible that the traffic stop in which the DUI test took place was not conducted correctly.
 The officer could have also not read the individual’s rights or administered the blood alcohol level test improperly.
 This can only happen if the individual being charged does not plead guilty.
 To maximize your chances of a reduced sentence, contact a DUI lawyer.

 Don’t fight your DUI charges alone.
 Working with an experienced attorney can help reduce fines, jail time, and license suspensions.
 Schedule a consultation with Jeff Marshall Law to review your options.
 The attorneys at Jeff Marshall Law can help compose a legal strategy suited to your individual needs to get you an effective outcome.